FormidableLabs/serverless-jetpack/README.md

 ### Complexities

+#### Root `node_modules` directory

+This plugin assumes that the directory from which you run `serverless` commands is where `node_modules` is installed and the only one in play.
+It's fine if you have things like a monorepo with nested packages that each have a `serverless.yml` and `package.json` as long as each one is an independent "root" of `serverless` commands.

+Having additional `node_modules` installs in nested directory from a root is unlikely to work properly with this plugin.

 #### Lockfiles

 It is a best practice to use lockfiles (`yarn.lock` or `package-lock.json`) generally, and specifically important for the approach this plugin takes because it does **new** `yarn|npm` installs into a temporary directory.
 Without lockfiles you may be packaging/deploying something _different_ from what is in the root project.
 And, production installs with this plugin are much, much _faster_ with a lockfile than without.